There was a lively exchange between Jesus and the Pharisees.

 This can only mean that Jesus knew Abraham, both; when Abraham was on the earth, and later in Heaven.

 VERSE 57: "You are not yet fifty years old," the Jews said to him, "and you have seen Abraham!"

-In that day fifty was the minimum age for involvement in some kinds of public service.
+In that period, fifty was the minimum age for involvement in numerous types of public service.

 VERSE 58: "I tell you the truth," Jesus answered, "before Abraham was born, I am!"